Applied Biological Data Analysis: Statistics and R for Biologists

 Preface

 This website accompanies a course I have developed at Kennesaw State University: Applied Biological Data Analysis.
-The course is currently a “special topics” (i.e., seminar), but will hopefully someday evolve into a regular course.
+The course is currently a “special topics” (BIOL 6490), but will next year (Fall 2025) become a regular course as BIOL 7410.
 The target audience is biologists of any level–but mainly graduate students and advanced undergraduates–who need to analyze data for their research projects.
 If you find the material here helpful, please let me know!
 Likewise, if you have comments for improvement, I’d love to hear from you: send all comments to ngreen62@kennesaw.edu!

 License and permissions